MakeSchool-Tutorials/MakeSchoolNotes-Swift/P9-Note-Display-Controller/content.md

 ![image](display_view.png)

-Remember, if things are not looking quite right when you run on device, you can generally solve these problems through resolving auto layout (we talked about that in the simple app tutorial).
+Remember, if things are not looking quite right when you run on device, you can generally solve these problems through resolving auto layout issues (we talked about that in the simple app tutorial).

 >[action]
 > Select from the main menu `Editor\Resolve Auto Layout Issues\(Selected Views) Reset to Suggested Constraints`.